aubreymoore/crb-roadside-code/README.md

 This repo contains software and sample data for automated roadside surveys of coconut rhinoceros beetle (CRB) damage.
 The **rawdata** folder contains georeferenced image files in **jpg** format.
-The software uses an object detector to find all coconut palms within the images to assign a -level damage index to each one.
+The software uses an object detector to find all coconut palms within the images to assign a 5-level damage index to each one.
 A second object detector searches for v-shaped cuts in coconut palm fronds (a distinctive symptom of CRB damage).

 All development was done using **Python 3.6.9** on a GPU-equipped laptop running **Ubuntu 18.0.6 LTS**.